roytz/pg-mailer/README.md

 **returns: Promise** *(resolves an object containing `jobId` which is a unique identifier for the job in the queue and `onAfterQueueResult` which is the returend value of the [`setOnAfterQueue`](https://github.com/roytz/pg-mailer/blob/master/README.md#setonafterqueuejobid-email-additionaldetails-onbeforequeueresult) function)*

-Enqueues the `email` and returns `jobId` (a unique id of it in the queue).
+Enqueues the `email` and returns `jobId` (a unique identifier of it in the queue).
 The `additionalDetails` object will be passed to the [Optional Events-Driven Functions](https://github.com/roytz/pg-mailer/blob/master/README.md#optional-events-driven-functions).

 ```js
 const options = {